 In the end, the cost and performance of your system will depend not only on the panels you use, but also on your solar inverter, your installer’s labour costs, and the orientation of your home’s roof and the tilt angle of your panels.

 Looking beyond the module and its efficiency: The importance of the company behind the product

 For most households, balancing affordability with reliability is key.
 Solar power systems are ordinarily expected to continue operating for 30+ years; solar panel warranties generally cover products for up to 25 years.
-Warranties are will only continue to be serviceable if the manufacturer behind them remains a solvent company.
-Although it is impossible to know for sure what will happen a quarter century in the future, when selecting a panel, it is still advisable to try to imagine whether the product’s manufacturer is likely to be around at that point in time, just in case something goes wrong in the meantime.
-Otherwise, if the panels need repairing, the cost could end up being greater than an an initial investment in more reputable product would have been.
+Warranties will only continue to be serviceable if the manufacturer behind them remains a solvent company.
+Although it is impossible to know for sure what will happen a quarter century in the future, when selecting a panel, it is still advisable to try to imagine whether the product’s manufacturer is likely to be around then, just in case something goes wrong in the meantime.
+Otherwise, if the panels need repairing, the cost could end up being greater than an initial investment in the more reputable product would have been.

 (Read more: Questions to ask your solar panel manufacturer.)

 - Can I add more panels to my existing solar system? - 8 August, 2023